Why Your Last Mile Feels Like a Never-Ending Road Trip

 Last mile delivery can be broken down into the following steps:

-- Order is delivered.
-The final stage of last mile delivery is when the order reaches it’s final destination.
-Depending on the type of delivery, items can be left at the doorstep, delivered just inside the front door (threshold delivery), room of the shopper’s choice, or even installed in the home (white glove delivery).
-For example, at GoBolt we have last mile service for Big & Bulky items (like furniture) which may be delivered and brought into the home or business, or our Parcel delivery service for smaller packages (like apparel) where the package might be dropped at the door.
+For example, at GoBolt we have last mile service for Big & Bulky items (like furniture) which may be delivered and brought into the home or business, or our Parcel delivery service for smaller packages (like apparel) where the package might be delivered at the door.
 We’ll provide more context on these different levels of delivery service below.

 How much does last mile delivery cost?